criminal court

 Successful completion of diversion usually results in the dropping of charges or the expungement of the criminal record if the defendant was first required to plead guilty before receiving diversion.

-Trial by jury or judge
+Trial by Judge or Jury

 Under the U.S. Constitution, a person accused of a crime is guaranteed a public trial by jury.
-Sometimes the accused may ask for a court trial, also known as a bench trial.
+Sometimes, the accused may ask for a court trial, also known as a bench trial.

 The Criminal Trial